NYUCCL/psiTurk/doc/quickstart.rst

 not launch the browser.

-Altering the experiment code is beyond the scope of the quick start, but see :ref:`this guide <stroop>` for details on how to modify and extend the stroop example.
+Altering the experiment code is beyond the scope of the quick start, but see :ref:`this guide <example-project-stroop>` for details on how to modify and extend the stroop example.

 ::